goschtl/zope/zc.sourcerelease/branches/matt-option-parsing/src/zc/sourcerelease/README.txt

     Creating source release in sample.tgz
     Invalid eggs directory (perhaps not a relative path) /somewhere/shared-eggs

+And while we have this configuration set up, we can use it to test the '--name' and '-n' notation:

+    >>> print system(join('bin', 'buildout-source-release')
+    ...        +' file://'+sample+' wrong.cfg -n name_test'),
+    ... # doctest: +ELLIPSIS
+    Creating source release in name_test.tgz
+    Invalid eggs directory (perhaps not a relative path) /somewhere/shared-eggs

+    >>> print system(join('bin', 'buildout-source-release')
+    ...        +' file://'+sample+' wrong.cfg --name name_test_two'),
+    ... # doctest: +ELLIPSIS
+    Creating source release in name_test_two.tgz
+    Invalid eggs directory (perhaps not a relative path) /somewhere/shared-eggs

 .. [#zip_in_future] It is possible that an option will be added in the future to generate zip files rather than tar archives.